8 aging-in-place home modifications for seniors

 Installing grab bars or railing in high-risk areas like bathrooms and bedrooms gives anyone with mobility issues additional support and prevents slip and fall injuries.
 Install grab bars near the toilet, and in the shower/bathtub since these surfaces get slippery.
 Depending upon your loved one’s needs, you may want to install bars near their bed so they can get in and out of bed safely.
 Make sure your grab bar holds up to 250 pounds, and install it by screwing it into wall studs, not just sheetrock.
 You can get three grab bars (one for the toilet and two for the tub/shower) for around $140.

-2. Install ramps
+2. Add outdoor ramps

 Adding ramps to a home’s entry and exits aren't just for wheelchair access.
-Even if your parents don’t use a wheelchair, a ramp eliminates the need to navigate steps, which can make maintaining balance difficult, even with a bannister.
+Even if your parents don’t use a wheelchair, a ramp eliminates the need to navigate steps, which can make maintaining balance difficult, even with a banister.
 A 16-foot long ramp costs around $1,600.
 You can also get indoor threshold ramps that you put in doorways to form a seamless surface to transition from one room to another.

 3. Install a bathroom heat lamp

 It can take some people longer to get in and out of the tub and take care of everything they need to do in the bathroom.
 Replacing the overhead light fixture above the toilet and tub with one that has an infrared bulb as well as a regular bulb will help keep their bathroom warm and comfortable in the winter months.
 You can find a combination heat lamp and light fixture for around $50 to $150.